-As of February 2017, the company had started phase I clinical trials for the oral form of rigosertib for the indications of high-risk MDS (in combination with azacitidine) in December 2015.
-SymBio plans to participate in an international phase III study planned by Onconova in FY12/19 because of delayed supply of the study drug from the company.
+The company had started phase I clinical trials for the oral form of rigosertib for the indications of high-risk MDS (in combination with azacitidine) in December 2015.
+The supply of the study drug from Onconova had been delayed, but SymBio restarted phase I trials in Japan in June 2017.
+After establishing safety in phase 1 trials, the company plans to resume the trial of rigosertib in combination with azacitidine and participate in an international phase III study planned by Onconova in FY12/19.